Unrecognized

 This dog is somewhere near 1300 years old and is a hardy, healthy breed with minimal genetic health problems.
 Most health complaints they have are work-related injuries but they can also develop musculoskeletal issues such as arthritis and patellar luxation.

-Keeping your dog healthy by brushing its teeth and
+Keeping your dog healthy by brushing its teeth, taking them for regular check-ups, vaccinating them and treating them for parasites.

 With proper exercise, a healthy lifestyle and diet the Croatian Sheepdog can lead a happy life for as long as 13-14 years.